High-performance TensorFlow library for quantitative finance.

 Pricing methods and other quant finance specific utilities.
 Specific Pricing models (e.g Local Vol (LV), Stochastic Vol (SV), Stochastic Local Vol (SLV), Hull-White (HW)) and their calibration.
-Rate curve building and payoff descriptions.
+Rate curve building, payoff descriptions and schedule generation.

 We aim for the library components to be easily accessible at each level.
 Each layer will be accompanied by many examples which can be run independently of higher level components.